Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/samples-tutorials.md

 ## Tutorials

+> [!NOTE]
+> This section links to videos that were made with a previous version of Cinemachine.
+You might notice a few changes in the interface and the naming of some elements, but all the explained concepts and shown functionality still apply to the latest Cinemachine version.

 [A "Using Cinemachine" series of video tutorials](https://www.youtube.com/playlist?list=PLX2vGYjWbI0TQpl4JdfEDNO1xK_I34y8P) is available online in Unity's official YouTube channel.
 Discover various Cinemachine use cases and watch the immediate effects resulting from the corresponding project setup.

-> [!NOTE]
-> These videos have been made with a previous version of Cinemachine.
-You might notice a few changes in the interface and the naming of some elements, but all the explained concepts and shown functionality still apply to the latest Cinemachine version.

 | Video | Description |
 | :--- | :--- |